NJWasTaken/PokemonMelee/README.md

 ### Battle Screen

 - **Fight**: Choose an attack and deal damage.
 - **Emote**: Show your feelings mid-battle.
+(Totally didn't run out of ideas for alternative options)
 - **Scan**: Display player name, Pokémon stats (health, damage).
 - **Run**: Exit to the home screen.

 ### End Screen

-- Displays the winner and provides an option to replay or exit.
+- Displays the winner and provides an option to exit.

 ---